commercialhaskell/stack/doc/yaml_configuration.md

 ```yaml
 stack-colors: error=31:good=32:shell=35:dir=34:recommendation=32:target=95:module=35:package-component=95
 ```
 The styles can also be set at the command line using the equivalent `--stack-colors=<STYLES>` global option.
 Styles set at the command line take precedence over those set in a yaml configuration file.

+(The British English spelling (colour) is also accepted.
+In yaml configuration files, the American spelling is the alternative that has priority.)